frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 I pushed myself away from the wall to prove him wrong.
 My shoulder answered with a bright knife of pain that turned my vision white at the edges.
 The world tilted.
 I caught myself against the stone again, one hand flat against its patient surface while I waited for the brightness to fade.
 My pride had kept me standing this long, but my body was too broken for it to hold much longer.
 “Alright.”

+Sim was at my side in a heartbeat.
+His hand found my good shoulder, and he helped me across the floor to where grain sacks lay stacked against the wall.
+But when I finally sat, the relief was worth whatever pride I’d lost.

-We waited through the long afternoon and into evening.
+We waited there through the long afternoon and into evening.
 The light changed from gold to amber to ash.
 No rescue came.
 The city beyond our walls held its breath and said nothing.

 For a time, Roderick paced.
 Back and forth across the worn stone floor, muttering prayers that grew quieter as the hours passed.
 The guards found bottles and passed them hand to hand until there was nothing left to pass.
-In a corner, Auri sat humming something soft I couldn’t name, while I sat with my back against the cold stone and tried to breathe through the pain.
+In a corner, Auri sat humming something soft I couldn’t name.
+I closed my eyes and tried to breathe through the pain.

 Then Sim moved.

 He started with the arrow slit, studying the courtyard below with the same focus he once gave to difficult translations.
 After a long moment, he turned to the nearest guard.
 “Show me where you keep the oil.”

-The man gestured toward the stairs.
-Sim disappeared into the darkness above.
+The man gestured toward the stairs, and Sim disappeared into the darkness above.
 When he returned, he knelt and began drawing in the dust.
 After a moment, Wil came closer to watch, then knelt beside him.

 “Here,” Sim said, pointing.
 “And here.
 We’ll need three men at each position.”
 His voice carried none of his usual hesitation.
 “Wil, help me move the cauldron.”

 They worked through the failing light.
-Sim positioned guards at windows, counted arrows, tested the weight of the pitch pot himself.
-When one guard protested that they had no chance, Sim squared his shoulders and picked up the heaviest oil jar, carrying it to the murder hole without a word.
+Sim studied the windows, counted arrows, and tested the weight of the pitch pot himself.
+When one guard protested that it was hopeless, Sim squared his shoulders and picked up the heaviest oil jar, carrying it to the murder hole without a word.
 He began setting it in place, hands steady despite its weight.

 The guard watched for a moment.
 Then he picked up a jar of his own.

 Another guard followed.
 Then another.
 The bottles they’d been nursing found the floor.
 One by one they rose, drawn to someone who refused to surrender when surrender would have been easier.
-Someone who could have hidden behind his noble name but chose instead to lift and carry and prepare alongside them.
+Someone who could have hidden behind his noble name but instead positioned himself at the hardest angles and took on the heaviest loads.
+As they joined in, he gave no orders.
+When they looked to him for guidance, he offered it with quiet certainty.

-Sim directed with quiet certainty, but he never asked them to do what he would not.
-He positioned himself at the hardest angles, took the heaviest loads, checked each firing position with his own hands.

-I watched him work, and I had never seen him like this.
-Standing there in the dimming light, he wasn’t my friend who laughed at bad jokes and worried about exams.
-He was something else.
-Something I’d never seen before.
+I watched him work in the dimming light, realizing I had never seen him like this.
+Gone was my friend who laughed at bad jokes and worried about exams.
 For years I had wondered why Sim never stepped forward when moments called for leadership.
 Once, over wine and late-night conversation, he’d told me his father tried to shape him into a commander of men.
 The Duke of Dalonil had pulled and pushed and molded.
 Tried and failed, Sim had said, wearing that self-deprecating smile like armor against old wounds.
-Sim had no hunger for power.
+Still, Sim had no hunger for power.
 No thirst for control.
 Kind hearts seldom grasped for reins.
 They knew too well what holding them could cost.

 But perhaps his father had seen something Sim himself had missed.
 Leaders don’t always grow from ambition’s seed.
-Sometimes they grow from necessity, watered with the knowledge that someone had to stand when all others had fallen.
+Sometimes they grow from necessity, watered with the knowledge that someone has to stand when all others have fallen.

-* * *
+### * * *

 Dawn came with the beat of drums.

 I pushed myself up from the floor, my shoulder screaming in protest.
-Sim stood at the arrow slit.
+Sim stood his vigil at the arrow slit.
 Through the long night he had organized what defense we could manage, positioning the few guards we had, rationing our oil and arrows.

 “They’re moving.”
 Sim’s voice cut sharp and clear.
 “Ready yourselves!”